jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 **Examples**

-For a flat menu with the handle ``info``, that is required to show two levels of menu items, your templates directory might look like this:
+For a flat menu with the handle ``info`` that is required to show two levels of menu items, your templates directory might look like this:
 ::

     templates